top of page

 User Testing

-Moderated and unmoderated usability testing was conducted on the current clinical trial red-route to better understand user behavior, engagement, pain-points, and motivations.
+Conducted moderated and unmoderated usability testing on the clinical trial red-route to understand user behavior, engagement, pain points, and motivations.

 Testing Type = Moderated Usability Testing